-Your food truck mission statement for your mobile food business is a strategy.
+Your food truck mission statement for your mobile food business must be looked at as a strategy.
 It must be a clear description of where your mobile food business is headed in the future that distinctly sets it apart from other trucks in your area.
 Developing a mission statement shouldn’t be a quick wordsmithing exercise.

 Why It’s Important To Put Together A Food Truck Mission Statement

 - It Points Your Business In The Right Direction.
 The mission statement serves as a compass that keeps everyone clear on the direction of the organization.
 It’s your direction, not your intention, that determines your destination.

 - It Isn’t Your Vision.
 Unlike the vision statement, the mission statement tells you what we’re doing today that will then take us where you want to go in the future.